Incorporate movement into your daily life

 - Find cheap second-hand equipment online.
 Or search your parents’ basement.

-So what about you: Anyone else practicing a minimal workout routine?
+So what about you: Anyone else practising a minimal workout routine?
 Commuting by bike?
 Hating work out?
 Going to the gym and loving it?
 Let me know 🙂